 - A 2016 episode billed as a Very Special Episode involved a trans woman who was raped and beaten in a bathroom.
 The investigators had to find out whether it counted as a hate crime or not.
 It turns out to be music related as her boyfriend, who she is in a Secret Relationship with due to fears of being seen as gay, is a rapper.When she dies her boyfriend murders the man who killed her and ends up going to jail due to refusing to reveal his romance in court.

-- An episode features a well-intentioned doctor who did back-alley sex-change operations.
+- CSI: An episode features a well-intentioned doctor who did back-alley sex-change operations.

-- A similar case happens in CSI NY, where a trans woman (who was still transitioning) is found dead in the men's toilets of a very posh hotel that happened to have been running a political rally/party at the time.
-The initial suspect was a governor who had raped the woman's sister, but the murderer was actually a man who she'd made out with earlier that evening - finding this out enraged him (made worse by the fact that his friends knew, and found it hilarious that he'd kissed a man), and he flipped out when he saw that she was using the men's room "like a normal man".
+- A similar case happens in CSI: NY, where a trans woman (who was still transitioning) is found dead in the men's restroom of a very posh hotel that happened to have been running a political rally in one room and a party in the other, which she'd been performing at.
+The initial suspect was a governor who had raped the woman's sister, but the murderer was actually a man who she'd flirted with to get in and confront the governer, who flew into a rage when his friends made fun of him (since they'd seen her performing at the party in the opposite room).

 - Two episodes of NCIS had transgender characters.
 One became a running joke after Tony made out with her.
 The other was a character who was dead by the time the episode really began (suicide), and was dealt with a lot better, even if there was the obligatory "he... she... he-she" moment.